 Given an initial wave function $\opsi$, we may solve the initial-boundary-value problem \refeq{eq:IBVP} to find $\Psi$, and then compute the corresponding current {$j^{\mu\nu}_X$} to it.
 We may then proceed to solve the system of ODEs \refeq{hbdlaw}, with ``typical" (with respect to the initial probability density $|\opsi|^2$) data $(Q_\ph(0),Q_\el(0))$ corresponding to the initial actual positions of particles, and plot the resulting trajectories.
 Here we report on the results of our preliminary investigations in this regard.

 We took $\opsi$ to correspond to a pure product of two Gaussian profiles with the same width $\si$ and means that are a distance $d$ apart.
-We randomly chose the amplitudes and phases of the four components, subject to compatibility with the boundary condition \refeq{eq:compat}, and then normalized $\opsi$ in such a way that the corresponding vectorfield $X$ is equal to $(1,0)$.
+We randomly chose the amplitudes and phases of the four components, subject to compatibility with the boundary condition \refeq{eq:compat}, and then normalized $\opsi$ in such a way that the corresponding vectorfield $X$ is equal to $(X^0,0)$.
 Other parameters that need to be chosen are the normalized electron mass $\om$, and the phase angle $\theta$ in the boundary condition.

 As a first test, we computed and compared trajectories in the non-interacting versus the interacting case, corresponding to the same initial wave function and the same initial actual configuration; see Fig.~\ref{fig:intvsnonint}.
 The non-interacting case corresponds to ignoring the boundary condition and using the solution formulas (\ref{sol:--}--\ref{sol:++}) {\em everywhere} in $\mathscr{S}_1$.
 For this test we used $\si=0.1$, $d=1$, $\om=2$, $\theta=0$, and took the same initial positions $Q_\el(0)=0.02$, $Q_\ph(0)=0.98$ for both the interacting and the non-interacting case.
 Note that in the latter case, the particles simply go through each other, while in the former, they bounce off of one another, consistent with a Compton scattering scenario.